Wondering how to get fit on a budget, and if it is even possible?

 Bodyweight exercises:

-For example, you can make your own hand weights by filling empty plastic juice bottles with sand.
+For example, you can make hand weights by filling empty plastic juice bottles with sand.
 Or fill a pair of socks with rice or beans and use those.

 Home Gym:

-While top-of-the-line models can be expensive, there are some relatively inexpensive home gyms that will give you an excellent workout.
+While top-of-the-line models can be expensive, some relatively inexpensive home gyms will give you an excellent workout.

 A home gym will enable you to sculpt and tone every muscle group.
-You will also be able to share it with other household members, which makes it an excellent choice for families.
+Over time, you will save money as you won’t need to pay for a gym membership.
+And, you will be able to share the equipment with other household members, which makes it an excellent choice for families.

 Jumping rope:

-Jumping rope offers another inexpensive way to get fit on a budget.
+Jumping rope is another inexpensive way to get fit on a budget.
 There are plenty of high-quality ropes to choose from, the price of which starts at just a few dollars.

 People from 4′ tall to 4′ 9″ should buy a rope that is 7 feet long.
 Those from 4′ 10″ to 5′ 3″ will do best with an 8-foot jump rope.